What is Public Health?

-- Reduce Substance Misuse and Addiction through Prevention, Treatment, and Recovery* -Prevent and reduce substance misuse among youth and young adults with emphasis on misuse of alcohol, tobacco, marijuana, prescription drugs and heroin.
+- Support Substance Misuse Prevention, Early Detection, Treatment, and Recovery: Prevent and reduce substance misuse among youth and young adults with emphasis on misuse of alcohol, tobacco, marijuana, prescription drugs and heroin.

-- Prevent Suicide* -Reduce suicide incidence in the Winnipesaukee Public Health Region.
+- Increase Community Capacity to Address and Prevent Suicide*: Reduce suicide incidence in the Winnipesaukee Public Health Region.

-- Improve the Health and Well Being of Older Adults and Their Caregivers* -Prevent older adult injury, disability and death due to falls.
+- Improve the Health and Well-Being of Older Adults and Caregivers: Prevent older adult injury, disability and death due to falls.
 Support Aging in Place.

 By Telephone: (603) 528-2145